DeutscheSoft/aux-widgets/doc/docs/Angular.md

     <aux-fader min=-96 max=6 [auxIntercept]="{ value: clip_value }">
     </aux-fader>

-## Observing AUX Widget events
+## Observing A.UX Widget events

 ### The `auxSubscribe` directive

-The `auxSubscribe` directive can be used to subscribe to a number of AUX Widget events.
+The `auxSubscribe` directive can be used to subscribe to a number of A.UX Widget events.
 As with the value observe directives it expects an object which contain either functions or observers.
-Functions are called with the AUX event arguments.
+Functions are called with the A.UX event arguments.
 Observers receive the array of arguments as the value.

 Using `auxSubscribe` can be more convenient when working with `Subject`s than